-Some factors do exist that may put us at higher risk for suicide.
+Some factors do exist that may put people at a higher risk for suicide.
 The presence of a single risk factor doesn't necessarily mean that a person is at high risk of suicide, but a number of risk factors together should signal concern.
-In addition, the presence of depression or bipolar disorder, hopelessness, and/or substance abuse, in combination with other risk factors increases an individual’s risk of suicide significantly.
-Please see the list below for possible risk factors of suicide:
+In addition, the presence of depression or bipolar disorder, hopelessness, and/or substance abuse, in combination with other risk factors, increases an individual’s risk of suicide significantly.

 While the presence of multiple risk factors can put someone at a higher risk for suicide, the presence of multiple protective factors can help reduce risk of suicidal behavior.
 The more protective qualities a person has, the lower their risk for suicide.